Control the OT traffic monitored by Microsoft Defender for IoT

 For Cisco switches: Add the

 monitor session 1 destination interface XX/XX encapsulation dot1qcommand to the SPAN port configuration, where XX/XX is the name and number of the port.

 Configure DHCP address ranges

-On the side menu, select System Settings > Network monitoring > DHCP Ranges.
+Sign into your OT sensor and select System settings > Network monitoring > DHCP Ranges.

 For more information, see: